daboe01/cappusance/README.md

 Cappusance is a powerful GUI builder for Cappuccino with strong autolayout capabilities.
-Cappusance is actually a port of GNUstep Renaissance.
+Cappusance is actually a port of GNUstep <http://www.gnustep.it/Renaissance/>.
-See <http://www.gnustep.it/Renaissance/> for the original GNUstep Renaissance documentation.
-On top of that, Cappusance adds support for the more recent Cocoa controls and Cocoa bindings.

-As a big plus, Cappusance comes with a RESTful Object/Relational Mapper (ORM).
+On top of that, Cappusance adds support for the more recent Cocoa controls and Cocoa bindings and a RESTful Object/Relational Mapper (ORM).
 This allows you to write a CRUD-functional application with a single XML file.
 Cappusance   automatically links database and the GUI with bindings in the spirit of EOF/WebObjects: database entities map to ArrayControllers, relations can be expressed as master-detail bindings between ArrayControllers.
 ArrayControllers are extended to support CPUndoManager's undo/redo out of the box.

 Example usage with backend:
 ```Objective-J